dczmer/davelab/01_developer-productivity/04_tmux/README.md

 Terms:

-- `prefix`
-- `Pseudo terminal`
+- `prefix` - The `prefix` is the special key combination that must occur before any tmux commands.
+For example, `Ctrl+a` quickly followed by `?` to open the help menu.
-- `Terminal multiplexer` - Manages multiple 'pseudo terminals' inside of one terminal window/tab.
+- `Terminal multiplexer` - Manages multiple 'pseudo terminals' inside of one virtual terminal.
 - `Session` - A single collection of terminals under management of `tmux`.
 - `Window` - The visible 'screen' showing an arrangement of one or more terminals.
 A window can be split into multiple `panes`, and manages arrangement of those `panes`.
 - `Pane` - One terminal instance.
 A `pane` can be arranged in a `window` or moved to other `windows` on the same `session`.